NCAS-CMS/um-training/practicals/source/solving-problems.rst

 Solving Common UM Problems
 ==========================

-.. admonition:: Updated for ARCHER2

-   * Planet Constant blowup no longer causes BICGSTAB error.
-Section needs rewording or a new error trigger.
-Users can still follow the instructions to fix the segmentation fault.
-   * Instructions include use of training account - possibly move to an admonition box.
-   * Needs testing

 This section exposes you to more typical UM errors and hints at how to find and fix those errors.

 You may encounter other errors, often as a result of mistyping, for which solution hints are not provided.